-This topic contains 4 replies, has 4 voices, and was last updated by srtcy 1 year ago.
+- This topic has 4 replies, 4 voices, and was last updated by srtcy.

 Hi everyone, firstly it’s great to read all of the great stories on this forum.
 People have been very open about their experiences with not only hair loss, but the treatment itself, and it was something that kept me cheered up during the build up to my first SMP treatment.
 So after having gone through the whole SMP process now (completed my final session last Wednesday – 30 November), I thought I would share my story.
 I apologize in advance for the long post, this is literally me just throwing all of my thoughts on the table!

 Background wise – I noticed the first signs of losing my hair at age 20.
 I was working in retail at the time, and had always been known as “Spiky Stu”, “Sonic”, you name it, I was probably called it.
 I had a full head of hair, it was thick, it was spiky, and I loved it!
 When I hit 21, someone said to me “are you receding?
 Ooh man your starting to lose your hair!”.
 I laughed it off as I just thought maybe it was just the way my hairline was as I always had quite a strong widows peak anyway.
 As time went on, I noticed that I seemed to be shedding so much hair!
 It was that bad that it looked like a gorilla had stepped out of the shower at times.
 But as with all hair loss, it’s something you don’t always realize and think about, until a lot of it has gone.